Dirtfoot: Festivals and Chompdown

 Touring continued, and during the Spring of 2007, Dirtfoot participated in the Waka Winter Classic in Tulsa, OK, coming in 3rd place.
 The promoters of the winter classic liked what they saw, and the band was offered a spot at Wakarusa Music Festival in June 2007.

-A few months before the fest, the band was approached by Jon "Rabbit" Cabrera about playing a communal breakfast they were calling the "Chompdown".
-"Chompdown" consisted of members of the Wakarusa Forum who wanted to donate food, grills and time to provide a free breakfast to as many people as possible.
+A few months before the fest, the band was approached by Jon "Rabbit" Cabrera about playing a communal breakfast they were calling the Chompdown.
+Chompdown consisted of members of the Wakarusa Forum who wanted to donate food, grills and time to provide a free breakfast to as many people as possible.
 Cabrera approached the band via the now nearly defunct Myspace and asked if Dirtfoot would like to perform.
 The band agreed, and the first annual Chompdown was born.

-With the support of about 20 forum members, Cabrera and his crew fed 250–300 campers while Grazgrove and Dirtfoot filled the morning with song.
-The response was immediate and overwhelming.
-Many new friendships were made.
+With the support of about 20 forum members, Cabrera and his crew fed 250–300 campers while Grazgrove and Dirtfoot performed.
 Dirtfoot was soon booked for the Mulberry Mountain Harvest Festival, and the Chompdown moved there as well.
-There have now been 10 Chompdowns with more to come.

-During October 2007, Dirtfoot entered TheArtistRevolution.com's Play Voodoo contest.
+In October 2007, Dirtfoot entered TheArtistRevolution.com's Play Voodoo contest.
 Of more than a thousand entries, the top 10 would be chosen by a group of industry, festival reps, and musicians.
 Dirtfoot was among the winning entries.
-The band won a spot on the main stage at the 2007 Voodoo music fests.
-Footage of the performance may be found on youtube.com.
+The band won a spot on the main stage at the 2007 Voodoo music festival.